PiotrDawidziuk/QuizO2Api/README.md

 ## UI test
 The app was tested on Xiaomi Redmi 3 (Android 5.1.1, API 22) and virtual Nexus 5X (Android 8.1.0 API 27).

+## Sources
+Color scheme downloaded from  colors from: https://colorhunt.co/.